franciscoL0pez/PHPPractice/Readme.md

 The solution implements server-side rendering through Blade templates and styling through TailwindCSS.
 The application connects to a **MySQL** database for storing and managing user information.

-Routing, validation, session management, and error handling are managed using Laravel’s built-in features.
-No Docker or external API tools like Postman were used, as all interactions are through web forms.

----

 ---

 ## 🔧 Prerequisites